The Best Signature $12 Dish in Every State

 Runner-up: Frontier Restaurant in Albuquerque

 New Mexico is known for its green chile, topped on burgers, fries, and best enjoyed in the traditional green chile stew — roasted chiles, chunks of pork, potatoes, herbs, and spices.
 The Shed, opened in 1953, is often touted as having the best in the state.
-Its version comes with roasted green chiles, potatoes, and pork, in a cup at $56or a bowl for $9.
+Its version comes with roasted green chiles, potatoes, and pork, in a cup at $6 or a bowl for $9.
 Frontier Restaurant, open since 1971, also gets rave reviews for its green chile stew made with chilis roasted on the spot and served with house-made tortillas.
 You can get it five ounces (or more) for cheap.

 Joe’s Pizza